Skip to main content

 Inheritance and genomic counselling

 Cohen syndrome is an autosomal recessive condition.
-The parents of most affected individuals are carriers of the condition and therefore have a 25% (one-in-four) chance of having another affected child.
+The parents of most affected individuals are carriers of the condition and therefore have a 25% (one in four) chance of having another affected child.
+Prenatal counselling is important as testing in early pregnancy and preimplantation genetic testing are available.

 Management

 Management of children with Cohen syndrome is complex and should be delivered via a multidisciplinary team, including an ophthalmology and haematology assessment.
-Management approach guidelines have been published by several authors – see our resources list.
+Management approach guidelines have been published by several authors – see ‘Resources’.
 Treatment is directed toward the clinical manifestation of the individual patient.
 Medications known to decrease the neutrophil count should be used with caution.

 Resources